Expensify/App/docs/articles/expensify-classic/bank-accounts-and-credit-cards/business-bank-accounts/Add-a-Deposit-Account-(AUD).md

 ---
 title: Add a Deposit Account (AUD)
 description: Expensify allows you to add a personal bank account to receive reimbursements for your expenses.
 We never take money out of this account — it is only a place for us to deposit funds from your employer.
+This article covers deposit accounts for Australian banks.
 This article covers deposit accounts for Australian banks.
 ---